albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 #### What is the difference between lambda functions and inner anonymous class?

-In some cases, lambda and inner anonymous classes can be used interchangeably.
-With reference to the example shown before, the Runnable interface is a functional interface, thus can be replaced by a lambda function.
+In some cases, lambda functions and inner anonymous classes can be used interchangeably.
+With reference to the example shown before, the `Runnable` interface is a functional interface, thus can be replaced by a lambda function.
 Lambda cannot be used to replace classes or interfaces that have more than one abstract method (non-functional interface).

 Consider the following three classes.